How to Know When Amaryllis Bulbs Will Flower

-If you recently purchased amaryllis bulbs and are wondering when they will bloom, read on!
-Watching and waiting is all part of the fun, but this post will give you a good idea of what to expect.
+If you have purchased amaryllis bulbs and are wondering when they will bloom, read on!
+Watching and waiting is all part of the fun, but this post will give you some idea of what to expect.

 There are at least three variables that influence amaryllis bloom time.
 It’s a combination of where the bulb was produced, when you plant it and which variety you are growing.

-Most of the amaryllis sold in the U.S. are produced in Holland.
-Growers harvest the bulbs in late summer, cure them for several weeks and then ship them to the U.S. They’re usually available for sale from mid-October through January and their natural bloom time is January-March.
+Most of the amaryllis sold in the U.S. are produced in Holland or Israel.
+Growers harvest the bulbs in late summer, cure them for several weeks and then ship them to the U.S. They are usually available for sale from mid-October through January, and their natural bloom time is January-March.

-Amaryllis bulbs are also produced in Brazil, Peru, South Africa and Israel.
-The bulbs from these countries are harvested several months earlier and typically bloom sooner.
+Amaryllis bulbs are also produced in Brazil, Peru and South Africa.
+Bulbs grown in the southern hemisphere are harvested several months earlier and typically come into bloom more quickly.
 If you get these bulbs planted by late October, they will usually flower in December.

 When to Plant Amaryllis Bulbs

-If you purchase bulbs that have already starting to sprout, plant them right away (get planting tips HERE).
+If you purchase bulbs that have already begun to sprout, plant them right away (get planting tips HERE).
 If the bulbs are still dormant (no sign of sprouting), they can be planted immediately, or you can store them for several months in a cool, dry, dark place.
 The sooner a dormant bulb is planted and exposed to moisture and light, the sooner it will break dormancy and start growing.

 If you buy a number of amaryllis bulbs, you don’t need to plant them all at once.
-Store some of the dormant bulbs in a cool, dry, dark place and plant them few weeks apart to stagger the bloom time.
-Plan on 6 to 10 weeks from planting to the first flowers.
-As the winter progresses, the wait time gets shorter because the bulbs will be getting more and more eager to bloom.
+Store some of the dormant bulbs in a cool, dry, dark place and plant them few weeks later to stagger the bloom time.
+You can figure 6 to 10 weeks from the time you plant to the first flowers.
+As the winter progresses, the wait time gets shorter because the bulbs are more eager to bloom.

 Each Variety and Each Bulb Behaves a Bit Differently